Wondering what there is to do in Chicago this April? Here are the best things to do in Chicago in April (from a local).

 Cost: Admission is free, but visitors are encouraged to leave a suggested donation of $10 for adults and $5 for children and seniors.

 There are many places in and near Chicago to admire beautiful spring flowers which usually bloom around mid to late April.
 Some of the best spots to see flowers in the city and suburbs outside include:

 • Lurie Garden is a 2.5-acre garden located at the southern end of Millennium Park.
 The garden is a combination of perennials, bulbs, grasses, shrubs and trees and offers great skyline views.

 • Although not as many as tulips as Michigan Avenue, you can also find some tulips on State Street in the Loop.
 There are some tulips on State Street between W Wacker Drive and Monroe – including right across the Chicago Theatre (a popular Chicago photo spot).

 RELATED: Best Places to See Tulips in Chicago

 • Morton Arboretum (in Lisle about 26 miles west of downtown) is home to more than 4,000 different types of trees among 1,700 acres.

 • The Chicago Botanic Garden (in suburban Glencoe about 24 miles north of downtown) is one of the world’s great living museums and conservation science centers with 27 gardens and four natural areas, situated on 385 acres on and around nine islands, with six miles of lake shoreline.

-• Richardson Adventure Farm (in Spring Grove about 65 miles northwest of downtown Chicago) will be hosting its first ever Tulip Festival starting on April 24th (or possibly a few days sooner).
+• Richardson Adventure Farm (in Spring Grove about 65 miles northwest of downtown Chicago) will be hosting its second Tulip Festival starting approximately mid-April.
 They have 5 acres of tulip fields with 300,000 tulips of 30 different varieties.

-As you can see there are still many things to do in Chicago this April.
+As you can see there are many things to do in Chicago this April.